JairusGalang/JairusGalang/README.md

 <h1 align="center">Hi 👋, I'm Jairus Galang</h1>
 <h3 align="center">A passionate Software Developer from the Philippines.
-I am graduate of Bachelor of Science in Information Technology and Major in Web Development.
+I am a graduate of Bachelor of Science in Information Technology and Major in Web Development.
 I previously worked as a Software Developer and developed a local based e-commerce app using Flutter and Firebase.
 I am currently searching for a Software Engineer/Developer role.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jairusgalang&label=Profile%20views&color=0e75b6&style=flat" alt="jairusgalang" /> </p>